LuxenStudio/repo3/README.md

 # Citation

-If you use this library or find the doumentation useful for your research, please conside citing:
+If you use this library or find the doumentation useful for your research, please consider citing:

 ```
 @misc{luxenstudio,